+Disclaimer

-Disclaimer - This information sheet provides general information and is intended as a guide only.
-It may not be comprehensive in detail and as such, Customers are encouraged to view the relevant sections of the Scenic Rim Planning Scheme 2020 or talk to a planner.
-It has been prepared to assist the community in understanding parts of the Scenic Rim Planning Scheme.
+This fact sheet provides general information and is intended as a guide only.
+It may not be comprehensive in detail and as such, customers are encouraged to view the relevant sections of the Scenic Rim Planning Scheme 2020 or talk to a planner.
+Fact sheets are prepared to assist the community in understanding parts of the planning scheme.